vtexdocs/dev-portal-content/docs/guides/Integration Guides/catalog-integration/how-to-create-a-specification.md

 }
 [/block]

->ℹ️ This request is only valid to one specification at a time.
+> ℹ️️ This request is only valid to one specification at a time.
 To register multiple values to one specification, you will need to create a request for each one of the values.

 ## Associating a Specification